If you are facing any legal proceedings, you should know the answer to this question: What is proof beyond a reasonable doubt?

 Proof refers to alleged proof of guilt.
 When one says there is “proof [of guilt] beyond a reasonable doubt,” they have no doubt that the defendant is guilty.
 A juror may have some doubt but must be “virtually certain” that the defendant is responsible (Legal Information Institute (LII).
-If there is any reasonable doubt that the defendant is guilty, then a juror must rule not guilty.

-Which Cases Does This Standard Apply to?
+Which Cases does This Standard Apply to?

 Proof beyond a reasonable doubt is the legal standard in criminal cases, which include: